 The letter and word memory sub-tests examine the patient’s ability to recall which English letter and word was presented as a pre-cue, and then select that letter or word from an array of alternative letters and words.
 Similarly, the shape and motion memory sub-tests measure the patient’s ability to recall which common shape and pattern of motion was presented as a pre-cue—and then select that shape or motion from the annular array of alternative shapes and directions.

 One-Page Report Generation

-The result of the testing process is that Cognivue immediately creates a one-page, easy-to-interpret report with a single quantitative score of cognitive function.
+The result of the testing process is that Cognivue immediately creates a one-page, easy-to-interpret report with a single risk score.
 Using this score, the physician can create an individualized custom plan with the patient and their families for a continued course of action.